Mpire25/keep-focus/README.md

 ### Dark Mode

 1. Open the extension popup
-2. Click the moon/sun icon in the top right corner
+2. Click the external link button (↗) in the top right corner to open the standalone page
+3. Navigate to the **"Settings"** tab
+4. Toggle the "Dark Mode" switch
-3. The popup and all blocking overlays will switch between light and dark themes
+5. The popup, standalone page, extension icon, and all blocking overlays will switch between light and dark themes

+**Note**: You can also access the standalone page directly from the popup using the external link button (↗) for a more spacious interface with sidebar navigation.

 ## 🏗️ Technical Details